-- 3.63.
+3.69.
 All of the Classes defined in V5.1 have been retained (albeit with some modification to definitions) but their position in the CICES hierarchy has been modified in V5.2 to provide a structure that better reflects the experience reported in the literature.
 The key change to note is in the coding of the Classes.
-Thus: - 3.64.
-At Division level of the classification a split is made between: Physical and experiential interactions with the environment; Intellectual and representative interactions with natural environment; and, Spiritual, symbolic and other interactions with natural environment.
-This replaces the two-fold distinction in V5.1 between services that are either directly or indirectly experienced, and reflects better the general ways in which the studies covered in the systematic review were grouped. - 3.65.
-The notion of 'directly' and 'indirectly' experienced services has been moved to the Group level in V5.2, and within the intellectual and representational Division is used to distinguish elements of living systems used for entertainment or representation outside the setting concerned (3.3.1.1) from those dealing with traditional knowledge, education, cultural heritage and aesthetic qualities (3.2.1.1 through to 3.2.1.4).

-3.66.
-Characteristics of living systems that are indirectly appreciated and have significance for people without their presence in the environmental setting are split at Group level from the Other biophysical characteristics of species or ecosystems that are appreciated in their own right by people to enable classes dealing with symbolic or religious significance to be separated from those referencing existence and bequest.
-This allows all of the spiritual classes to be grouped at the Division level more clearly reflecting the general types of linkage between cultural services identified by Czúcz et al. (2018).
+- 3.70.
+At Division level of the classification a split is made between: a) Physical and experiential interactions with the environment; b) Intellectual and representative interactions with the natural environment; and, c) Spiritual, symbolic and other interactions with the natural environment.
+This replaces the two-fold distinction in V5.1 between services that are either directly or indirectly experienced.
+It also better reflects the general ways in which the studies covered in the systematic review were grouped. - 3.71.
+The notion of 'directly' and 'indirectly' experienced services has been moved to the Group level in V5.2.
+Within, the intellectual and representational Division the change is used to distinguish elements of living systems used for entertainment or representation outside the setting concerned (3.3.1.1) from those dealing with traditional knowledge, education, cultural heritage and aesthetic qualities (3.2.1.1 through to 3.2.1.4). - 3.72.
+Characteristics of 'living systems that are indirectly appreciated and have significance for people without their presence in the environmental setting' are split at Group level from the 'Other biophysical characteristics of species or ecosystems that are appreciated in their own right by people'.
+This split enables classes dealing with symbolic or religious significance to be separated from those referencing existence and bequest.
+This allows all of the spiritual classes to be grouped at the Division level, more clearly reflecting the general types of linkage between cultural services identified by Czúcz et al. (2018).